 - No cash value

-- Rates will probably increase for each new term
+- Rates will increase for each new term

-For AFA’s whole life policy, premiums are determined by the initial issue age and will stay the same throughout the insured’s whole life.
-So, the earlier your employees purchase these policies, the lower their premiums can be for life.
-In contrast, with a term policy, premiums will increase when applying for a new term later in life.
+For whole life policies, premiums are determined by the initial issue age and will stay the same throughout the insured’s whole life.
+So, the earlier your employees purchase these policies, the lower their premiums.

 - Coverage for life